bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/governance/MOCU_Community_Opt_In_Template_2026.md

 **6.1 The Atomic Unit Mandate:** Each 4,000-hectare hub shall be established as a Standalone Community Land Trust (CLT).
 The fiduciary administration of each hub remains legally and operationally segregated to prevent "Centralized Failure."

-**6.2 Localized Oversight:** Each CLT shall be responsible for the dividend management of a defined set of verified households within the Host Community.
-This ensures that the Fiduciary Expert and the Community Representative can provide transparent, face-to-face oversight.
+**6.2 Localized Oversight:** Each CLT shall be responsible for the dividend management of a defined set of verified households within the Host State.
+This ensures that the Fiduciary Expert and the State Representative can provide transparent, face-to-face oversight.

 **6.3 The Anti-Monopoly Footprint:** No single corporate entity (Multinational or Indigenous) shall be permitted to license more than 4,000 contiguous hectares within a single hub.
 This ensures a diversified corporate ecosystem and protects the Community from "Godfather" leverage.